Creating SIs from discovered processes or services

 You can find the discovered processes or discovered services from anywhere.
 Use the search box and enter a parameter, process name, or the host on which the process or service runs.

-If you are creating SIs from Candidate SIs, follow the procedure in Candidate software instances.
+If you are creating SIs from Candidate SIs, follow the procedure in Using candidate software instances.

 The Model Software page